 Composed of many rare and unique titles that cover over a century of writing by over 2,000 different female authors, the collection will enable new scholarship into feminist perspectives.
 It will facilitate the discovery of female-authored works that have been previously overlooked, providing users with an expanded corpus of women’s writing.
 Although several of the authors found within will be highly recognisable, such as George Eliot and Louisa May Alcott, many of them will be completely unknown.

 The monographs in this archive were selected from across all subject areas in the American Antiquarian Society’s collection, exclusively because they were authored or edited by women, to provide users with the broadest possible swath of women’s writing.
 This artificially constructed collection supports a diverse variety of research areas, both answering questions on women’s cultural contributions and providing insight into the day-to-day lives of both upper-class and working-class women.

-Encompassing more than one hundred years of female authorship, the material in Rare Titles from the American Antiquarian Society, 1820-1922 includes a diversity of fiction genres and non-fiction subjects such as poetry, personal letters, recipe books, memoirs, histories, pamphlets, leaflets, domestic instructional guides, etiquette manuals, biographies, autobiographies, personal papers, children’s literature, commentaries on fashion, diaries, religious tracts, legal accounts, oration, political ephemera and fiction, although there is no overlap with Gale’s American Fiction archive.
+Encompassing more than one hundred years of female authorship, the material in Rare Titles from the American Antiquarian Society, 1820-1922 includes a diversity of fiction genres and non-fiction subjects such as poetry, personal letters, recipe books, memoirs, histories, pamphlets, leaflets, domestic instructional guides, etiquette manuals, biographies, autobiographies, personal papers, children’s literature, commentaries on fashion, diaries, religious tracts, legal accounts, oration, political ephemera and fiction.
 These titles are united in that they are all texts written by women, not just documents about them, with the wide variety of genres supporting multiple avenues of research into women’s history, in women’s own voices.

 A MULTIDISCIPLINARY ARCHIVE